alcasinoroyale/alcasinoroyale.github.io/_posts/2019-10-27-updating_the_itinerary_hub.markdown

 ![](https://i.imgur.com/jF6KFWu.png)

 When I first built The Itinerary Hub, I heavily relied on bootstrap for the styling and functionality, but I wanted to travel back and implement some styling changes given my greater knowledge of CSS.
 One of the reasons that users consistently return to a specific application is not only because the features are intuitive, but they also appreciate the design.
 Creating a compelling user interface from scratch can sometimes be a difficult task, especially when you're working across mulitple files and have a threshold of classes and IDs.

-Organization and naming is crucial to knowing what the end result will be once you've made a number of changes to the CSS file.
-Since I've decided to utilize the main css file for all of the styling instead of bootstrap, I sketched out each focus of the application.
-For example, the navigation bar was one of the elements that changed signficantly from what I originally had.
+Organization and naming are incredibly valuable to knowing what the end result will be once you have made a number of changes to the CSS file.
+Since I decided to utilize the main css file for all of the styling instead of bootstrap, I sketched out each focus of the application.
+While The Itinerary Hub doesn't have nearly as many files as my other portfolio projects, it's still important to use comments and selectors to map out the CSS file.
+The element that changed significantly besides the color theme was the navigation bar.

 ![](https://i.imgur.com/kWfVj14.png)